Employer of Record in Uzbekistan

 Mandatory Leave Entitlement in Uzbekistan

-The annual leave entitlement in Uzbekistan is 15 days for a full time worker.
+The annual leave entitlement in Uzbekistan is 15 working days for a full time worker.
 These can include public holidays on top of that or within those days, which would otherwise be unpaid.

 Public Holidays In Uzbekistan